Skip to main content

 note

-Enhanced analysis is currently available on CVEs affecting A10, Arista, Checkpoint, Cisco, Dell, Fortinet, F5, Juniper, and Palo Alto Networks devices.
-The specific list of OS versions with enhanced analysis is published within the Feature Matrix section of the documentation.
+The specific list of operating system (OS) versions that include enhanced analysis is available in the Feature Matrix section of the documentation.
 Forward Enterprise will continue to expand the number of CVEs and vendors in future releases of the Forward vulnerability database.

 The following NQE query can be used to retrieve the complete list of device vendors and OSes with enhanced analysis support: